merayoussef/readme-generator/README.md

   ## Description

-   Using node.js to prompt user's questions and accept user's input to generate a readme file.
+  to create a readme file using the command line in node.js

   ## Table of Content

-  Installation ,Usage ,License ,contributing ,tests ,questions
+  Installation,Usage,License,contributing,tests,questions

 * [Installation](#installation)
 * [Usage](#usage)